kiedanski/pymarket/docs/installation.rst

 Dependencies
 -------------

-* PyMarket has been tested in Linux only.
+* PyMarket has been tested in Linux and mac OS.
 * Python `3.6 >=` is required.
 The code currently uses `f-strings` only introduced in python version 3.6.
-* Versions `3.6, 3.7 and 3.8-dev` have been tested.
+* Versions `3.6, 3.7` have been tested and are working.
 * PyMarket does not require additional dependencies outside for those specified in the `requeriments.txt` file.
 Nevertheless, `PulP` might benefit from having access to additional solvers such as CPLEX (not required).